kyma-project/kyma/docs/kyma/docs/007-overview-examples.md

 type: Overview
 ---

 The table contains a list of examples that demonstrate Kyma functionalities.
-You can run all examples locally or on a cluster.
+You can run all of them locally or on a cluster.
 Examples are organized by a feature or concept they showcase.
 Each of them contains ready-to-use code snippets and the instructions in `README.md` documents.

 Follow the links to example code and content sources, and try them on your own.